droglenc/NCMTH107/modules/GettingDataIntoR_Prep.md

 1. What does the `headtail()` function in R do?
 1. When is a `$` used in R?
 1. What function in R is used to create a data.frame that contains only some (i.e., a subset) of individuals from a larger data.frame?
-1. What symbol must us use in the condition statement of `filterD()` to obtain all individuals with a variable equal to some specific value?
+1. What symbol must be used in the condition statement of `filterD()` to obtain all individuals with a variable equal to some specific value?
 1. What is the difference in R between a data.frame and a vector?
 1. What function in R is used to create a vector of items that are all of the same data type?
 1. What are square brackets (following an object name) used for in R?